dermesser/libsocket/README.md

 If you distribute your program in binary form, it's possible to distribute the library binaries along with your program and install them along your program.

-##BUILDING libsocket

-If you want to install both libsocket and libsocket++, simply use this command:

-    $ cmake CMakeLists.txt
-    $ make
-    # make install

-This installs the SOs libsocket.so and libsocket++.so to /usr/lib/ and the header files to /usr/include/libsocket.
-You may change these paths in the CMakeLists.txt file in the project root.

-Note the changed library name on SunOS.

 ##EXAMPLES